o-jasper/julia-glplot/readme.markdown

     push(LOAD_PATH, "$(julia-glplot)/julia-glplot")

 Then things can be loaded with paths originating from that.
+There is an example in `doc/juliarc_part.jl`

+#### run.sh and running the examples/test
+`run.sh` needs a single argument; the file to be run.
+That file then `load`s the other needed files.
+Only the files with the `load`s and with a `run_this` function can be run.

 ## (maybe)TODO

+* How stuff is loaded/run not standard?
+How do i get this to be according to 'the best convention' out there?

 * expanding', histograms and the logarithmic use thereof (prevents prohibitive array sizes which still incorporating *everything*)